Gener8tor: History

+gener8tor's first fund was backed by Dan Armbrust, founder of Granite Microsystems, a Mequon, Wisconsin equipment manufacturer, and Dan Bader, president and CEO of Bader Philanthropies. gener8tor is a sponsor for Front Row Motorsports driver Todd Gilliland in the NASCAR Cup Series.
+In 2024, gener8tor partnered with several municipalities and universities to expand its accelerator programs across additional U.S. regions.
+For example, the City of Charlotte, North Carolina, launched new gALPHA and gBETA accelerator programs in collaboration with gener8tor to support local entrepreneurs and early-stage startups.

 Gener8tor Fund II

 CSA Partners Venture Management, a venture capital fund backed by Chris Abele, Milwaukee County Executive, and former president and CEO of the Argosy Foundation, Wisconsin Investment Partners, and other individual investors contributed 2.1 million dollars to "Gener8tor Fund II".
 The funds are for operations and investments of the gener8tor companies.